babelsociety/website/content/blog/in-depth-economy/index.md

 ## Why not a market economy?

-[Market economies have serious flaws](@content/blog/beyond-market-economy/index.md), all caused by a single design decision: **an individual's quality of life is strictly bound to how good of a seller they are**.
+[Market economies have serious flaws](@/blog/beyond-market-economy/index.md), all caused by a single design decision: **an individual's quality of life is strictly bound to how good of a seller they are**.

 This highly individualistic economic model is the cause of a plethora of social issues and therefore incompatible with our main goal.

 ## Why not a planned economy?

-[Planned economy](https://en.wikipedia.org/wiki/Planned_economy) can be one of two main kind: centralized or decentralized.
+A [planned economy](https://en.wikipedia.org/wiki/Planned_economy) can be either centralized or decentralized.

 They both share the creation and commitment to an economic-wide plan.